orao-network/solana-vrf/rust/examples/cpi/README.md

 This contract implements a trivial single-player Russian Roulette.
 The outcome of a round is based on the randomness, requested from ORAO VRF contract via CPI.
-The contract has only one instruction called "SpinAndPullTheTrigger { force }" (see [`programs/russian-roulette/src/lib.rs`](programs/russian-roulette/src/lib.rs)).
+The contract have only one instruction called "SpinAndPullTheTrigger { force }" (see [`programs/russian-roulette/src/lib.rs`](programs/russian-roulette/src/lib.rs)).
 This instruction asserts that the player is able to play and invokes ORAO VRF via CPI.
 The "force" value (generated randomly) is used as a VRF seed.